Blood cancer treatment types

 You might have one type of treatment or a number of them.
 Some people with a slow-growing blood cancer may not need treatment straight away.

-This section of our website gives a broad overview of types of treatment for blood cancer.
+This section of our website gives an overview of types of treatment for blood cancer.
 You might also want to read our general information about how blood cancer treatment is planned and managing your treatment.
-We also have some important information on staying safe if you’ve got blood cancer, covering things like risk of infection and vaccinations.”
+We also have some important information on staying safe if you’ve got blood cancer, covering things like risk of infection and vaccinations.

 Choose a specific type of blood cancer for more detail about the treatment options.